Iler22/Iler22/README.md

-- 👋 Hi, them I’m Iler
+- 👋 Hi, there I’m Iler
 -  :office:Currently I am studying full stack development with the University of Manchester.
 - 🌱 I’m currently learning JavaScript, Node, Express and React.
 - 💞️ I’m looking to collaborate on JavaScript, Node, Express and React.